pixijs/floss/README.md

 ### Reporter

 Can use the same reporter options as the API mentioned above.
+The `reporter-options` are expressed as a querystring, for instance `varname=foo&another=bar`.

 ```bash
 floss --path test/index.js \